[Analysis] Why does Putin want a Ukraine crisis?

 And developments risk making the fate of Russian opposition activists, such as jailed campaigner Alexei Navalny, whose health is deteriorating, seem less important.

-The EU has blacklisted dozens of Russian officials on the grounds of the Ukraine war, human rights abuses, chemical weapons, and cyber-attacks.
+The EU has blacklisted dozens of Russian officials on grounds of the Ukraine war, human-rights abuses, chemical weapons, and cyber-attacks.

 It has also restricted business with Russian banks and energy firms.